macntech/hugo-marie/README.md

 theme = "marie"
 ```
-Config your site see configuration and test your site locally with
+Config your site see configuration or copy from example.config.toml and test your site locally with
 ```
 hugo server
 ```